 - Professor Mark McCaughrean

-Professor McCaughrean works as the Senior Scientific Advisor in the Directorate of Science & Robotic Exploration, the home for all of European Space Agency’s space science, astronomy and solar system missions.
-He is an infrared astrophysicist and his research focuses on the formation and evolution of stars and their planetary systems using observational studies from state-of-the-art ground and space-based telescopes.
+Professor Mark McCaughrean works as the Senior Scientific Advisor in the Directorate of Science & Robotic Exploration, the home for all of the European Space Agency’s space science, astronomy, and solar system missions.
+He is an infrared astrophysicist and his research focuses on the formation and evolution of stars and their planetary systems using observational studies from the state-of-the-art ground and space-based telescopes.

 Mark is also in charge of the outreach and education of ESA’s missions, owing to which he regularly speaks at international colloquiums about several of the ESA missions, including their well-known mission of the Rosetta space probe which landed on comet 67P (which has since been commonly referred to as comet Rosetta), the treasure trove of high-resolution photographs that it provided and the possible future of other such comet-chasing missions.

 As a young student in the 1960s, Mark always dreamed of being an astronaut.
-He was fond of science-fiction and was ever curious of the world that surrounded him.
+He was fond of science fiction and was ever curious about the world that surrounded him.
 It was this passion of his, along with some proper encouragement from his primary school teacher, Chris Norris, which propelled him to take up a career in the sciences.

 He is an Interdisciplinary Scientist on the Science Working Group for the NASA/ESA/CSA for the James Webb Space Telescope.
-He has been very closely involved with this project for over 20 years now, and has enormous expectations from this giant successor of the Hubble Space Telescope to do some marvellous astronomy covering almost the entire multi wave length spectrum.
+He has been very closely involved with this project for over 20 years now and has enormous expectations from this giant successor of the Hubble Space Telescope to do some marvelous astronomy covering almost the entire multi-wavelength spectrum.

 Mark and his team have spacecrafts currently orbiting Venus, Mars, Saturn, and Earth, as well as spacecrafts looking at the Sun.
 His team is working on building spacecrafts for new missions to Mercury, Mars, and Jupiter’s icy moons.
 Further, he is involved in building new space telescopes, of which, some will be searching for Earth-like planets in orbits of other stars.
 One of their recent launches, the Gaia Milky Way Surveyor, is operating as far as 1.5 million km from Earth.